AlexusBlack/acf-feeds-for-gravity-forms/svn/trunk/readme.txt

 Example use cases:

 * Count number of submissions
-* Remember name/login/email of last user who submitted the form
+* Remember name/login/email of the last user who submitted the form
-* Make simple page like system
+* Make a simple page like feature
 * Save name of a last sold product

 == Installation ==